ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 Section 3 of {{ISO8601}}, and the appropriate ITU documents
 {{ITU-R-TF.460-6}}.

+# Updating RFC 3339 {#update}

+{{Section 4.3 of RFC3339}} states that an offset given as `Z` or `+00:00` implies that "UTC is the preferred reference point for the specified time".
+The offset `-00:00` is provided as a way to express that "the time in UTC is known, but the offset to local time is unknown".

+This convention mirrors a similar convention described in {{Section 3.3 of RFC5322}}, introduced earlier in {{Section 3.3 of RFC2822}} for email headers.
+The latter convention is in actual use, while the former always was handicapped by the fact that {{ISO8601}} does not actually allow `-00:00`.

+Implementations that needed to express the semantics of `-00:00` therefore tended to use `Z` as a "neutral" offset instead.

+This specification updates RFC3339, aligning it with the actual practice of interpreting the local offset `Z`: this is no longer understood to "imply that UTC is the preferred reference point for the specified time".

+Note that the semantics of the local offset `+00:00` is not updated;
+this retains the implication that UTC is the preferred reference point for the specified time.

+Note also that the fact that {{ISO8601}} does not allow `-00:00` as a local offset reduces the level of interoperability that can be achieved in using this feature; the present specification however does not formally deprecate this syntax.
+For the intents and purposes of the present specification, the local offset `Z` can be used in its place.

 # Internet Extended Date/Time format (IXDTF) {#date-time-format}

 This section discusses desirable qualities of formats for the